Sid-Trainings/day-2-labs/lab5/README.md

 By the end of this lab, you will be able to:
 - Create a Jenkins Pipeline for building, testing, and deploying a Dockerized app
 - Trigger the pipeline using GitHub code changes
-- Deploy locally using Docker
+- Deploy the app locally using Docker via Jenkins

 ---

 ## 🔧 Prerequisites
 - Jenkins is up and running (from Lab 2)
 - Flask app is built and pushed to GitHub (Lab 3)
-- Docker installed on the Jenkins host
+- Docker installed on the host machine (Lab 1)

 ---

 ## 📁 Step 1: Prepare GitHub Repository

-### 1.1 Fork or clone the Flask app repository (if needed)
+### 1.1 Fork or clone the Flask app repository
 ```bash
 git clone https://github.com/Sid-Trainings/flask-sample-webapp.git
 cd flask-sample-webapp
 ```

-### 1.2 Push it to your own GitHub repo (once forked)
+### 1.2 Push it to your own GitHub repo
 ```bash
 git remote rename origin upstream
 git remote add origin https://github.com/<your-github-username>/flask-sample-webapp.git
 git push -u origin main
 ```